pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

 1. Deploy the full stack of product containers:

    > For your initial deployment of the stack, we recommend you make no changes to the `docker-compose.yaml` file to ensure you have a successful first-time deployment.
 Any configuration changes you make will not be saved when you bring down the stack.
-For subsequent deployments, see **Saving your configuration changes**.
+For subsequent deployments, see [Saving your configuration changes](saveConfigs.md).

    a.
 To start the stack, on your local machine, go to the `pingidentity-devops-getting-started/11-docker-compose/03-full-stack` directory and enter: